taskkill-f-im/no-activate-win/README.md

 **"SystemUsesLightTheme"** = 0
 **"SpecialColor"** = 00010101

-* Changes color of the window title bar
+* Customize color of the window title bar
   1. \[HKEY\_CURRENT\_USER\\Control Panel\\Desktop\]
 **"AutoColorization"** = 0
   2. Below are my settings.
 They make the windows/startmenu/taskbar fully blacked out on top.
 I do not remember some of these as I applied them a long time ago.
 These are all necessary to change them.
 To use colors other than black, you can use [https://www.w3schools.com/colors/colors\_picker.asp](https://www.w3schools.com/colors/colors_picker.asp)